Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 The main components of the AWS Global Infrastructure are <b>_Regions, Availability zones, and edge locations_</b> that are available in North America.
 +   <b>Region</b>
+    +   AWS has the concept of a Region, which is a physical location around the world where data centers are clustered together.
+    +   Each AWS Region consists of multiple, isolated, and physically seprate Availability Zones within a geographic area.
 +   <b>Availability Zone</b>
+    +   A group of logical data centers is called an Availability Zone.
+    +   An Availabilty Zone is a zoned area within a Region that can harbor one or more data centers.
+Availability Zones house all the hardware devices that AWS offers.
+    +   With their own power infrastructure, the Availability Zones are physically seperated by ameaningful distance (up to 100km or 60 miles) fromany other Availability Zone in the Region.
+    +   Availability Zones are interconnected with high bandwidth, low-latency networking, to provide low-latency networking between zones that is sufficient to accomplish synchronous replication (same time replication)
 +   <b>Edge Location</b>
+    +    Edge locations are connected are connected to the AWS Regions through the AWS network across the globe.
+They link with tens of thousands of networks for improved origin fetches and dynamic content acceleration.
+    +   AWS has over 200 edge locations that are placed in 90 cities, across 47 countries.